memorius/policy-auction/README-datastructures.txt

 - Periodically look for user_policy_votes records with pending_votes columns, and re-do/complete the writes to policy_new_votes, and the recalc of policies.total_votes, then move the user_policy_votes.pending_votes column to a user_policy_votes.votes column.

-- At least once every policy_ranking interval: update policy_ranking[now] from policies.total_votes across all policies.
-This makes reasonably sure there's a record for each interval as long as one or more servers is up, and corrects current rankings if any writes to this row get lost.
-(Whether we need a hard guarantee of having a record for each interval depends on intended data analysis; if we do, we'll need some other way to calculate it.)
+- Every few minutes, update policy_ranking_current["total-votes"] from policies.total_votes across all policies.
+This corrects current rankings if any writes to this row get lost.

+- TODO: what updates needed for lost writes in the 3-day ranking calculation?

 - Every few minutes, recalc policies.total_votes for each one (last-resort protection against failures during recalc after updates to policy_new_votes).
 TODO: is that still needed given the use of user_policy_votes and pending_votes?
 The pending entry will stay until a successful write-and-recalc.
 The main issue is the amount of time it will take to correct it.